mpierrau/flight-price-prediction/README.md

 Go to the returned DNS adress in a browser and enter the username and password (these were automatically generated during the build process and are stored in AWS SSM).

 ## Serving
-Serve the model via Sagemaker and build related Cloudwatch alarms
+Serve the model via an Sagemaker Endpoint and build related Cloudwatch alarms and an SNS topic (which is easily subscribable by email or mobile phone):
 ```sh
 make build_sagemaker_infra
 ```

 ## Monitoring
 Builds an AWS Lambda function which creates an EvidentlyAI report once daily and uploads it to an S3 bucket.
 The link to the S3 bucket is outputted as `report_bucket` once this command has successfully completed.

+Here, again you are required to update `mlflow_run_id` in `infrastructure/monitoring/vars/prod.tfvars` to the new `'{exp_id}/{run_id}'` from the training step, before running:
 ```sh
 make build_monitoring_infra
 ```